arshad171/arshad171.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate at the Division of Networks and Systems Engineering (NSE), school of Electrical Engineering and Computer Science (EECS) at KTH.
+I am a PhD candidate at the Division of Networks and Systems Engineering (NSE), school of Electrical Engineering and Computer Science (EECS) at KTH.
 My thesis titled _Optimization and Learning in Edge Computing_ is supervised by Prof. György Dán and Prof. Vikoria Fodor.

-My research focus lies in the interplay of contemporary machine learning algorithms and the classical optimization techniques to tackle latency-constrained service orchestration at the Edge, enabling intelligent use-cases.
+My research focus lies in the interplay of contemporary machine learning algorithms and the classical optimization techniques in tackling latency-constrained service orchestration.
+I am interested in developing pragmatic solutions towards high performance computing to enable intelligent use-cases at the Edge.

+Interests: Machine learning, applied optimization, queueing systems;

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.